About

 Due to Lukla’s position and elevation, weather conditions and visibility are constantly dynamic and can change rapidly.
 Thus, flight schedules to Lukla can be difficult and are hard to predict.
 The airlines do not take chances with weather conditions and will return a flight to Kathmandu from anywhere along its journey rather than risk an unsafe landing if the weather conditions change since takeoff.

 As such, flight delays are very common.
-They can happen at any time of year but are especially likely to occur during the monsoon season (late May to early September).
-If your flight is delayed, then you will have to reschedule the next possible flight.
+They can happen at any time of year but are especially likely during the monsoon season (late May to early September).
+If your flight is delayed, you must reschedule for the next flight.
 Travel agencies take care of rescheduling for you if you are hiring them for treks.
 As conditions at Lukla can change so rapidly, rescheduling may be very soon after your scheduled departure, or it may take as much as a few days later- it is very difficult to predict.
 This, of course, can be pretty frustrating, but it is simply a part of the journey to the Everest region.

-It is strongly recommended to add at least a day or two to the end of the trip for flexibility in case of any delays.
-Extra days should always be scheduled at the end of the trip as this provides flexibility with the trekking itinerary in case of any weather delays.
+It is strongly recommended that you add at least a day or two to the end of the trip for flexibility in case of any delays.
+Extra days should always be scheduled at the end of the trip, as this provides flexibility with the trekking itinerary in case of any weather delays.

 After 2023, slight changes have been made to the flights to Lukla.
-In the peak season (autumn and spring), most of the flight to Lukla operates from Manthali Airport at Ramechaap (a five-hour drive from Kathmandu) to lower the crowd at Tribhuwan International Airport.
+In the peak season (autumn and spring), most flights to Lukla operate from Manthali Airport at Ramechaap (a five-hour drive from Kathmandu) to lower the crowd at Tribhuwan International Airport.

 Know Before You Go

-You can get a cab in Kathmandu to get to the Tribhuvan International Airport.
-The cab fare can cost about NPR 1000.
-It is recommended to get to the airport at least one hour before your flight time.
+You can take a cab from Kathmandu to the Tribhuvan International Airport.
+The fare is about NPR 1000.
+It is recommended that you arrive at the airport at least one hour before your flight time.
+You can also use apps like Indrive or Pathao to get a cab.
+It is pretty much like Uber and you can get a cab at your location.